usnistgov/ARIAC/docs/competition/overview.rst

     ``trial_yaml_file`` and ``sensor_yaml_file`` are yaml file names without the ``.yaml`` suffix.
 If ``trial_yaml_file`` is not provided, it defaults to ``kitting.yaml``.
 If ``sensor_yaml_file`` is not provided, it defaults to ``sensors.yaml``

-    This command starts the Gazebo simulation environment and the ARIAC manager (AM), the latter handles the communications between the competitor's control system (CCS) and the ARIAC software.
+    This command starts the Gazebo simulation environment and the AM, the latter handles the communications between the CCS and the ARIAC software.
 The state of the competition changes multiple times during a trial.
 The state of the competition is published to the topic ``ariac/competition_state`` which uses  ``CompetitionState.msg`` (see :ref:`COMPETITIONSTATEMSG`).
 The CCS needs to subscribe to this topic to properly implement the programming logic.

     .. code-block:: bash